Get Your Family Dispute Case Packet — Private, Fast, Affordable

 In a key moment during arbitration, a mediator’s private session forced the siblings to confront their underlying mistrust, which stemmed from years of unresolved resentment following their parents’ death five years prior.
 The emotional conversations helped refocus the discussion on preserving the family legacy rather than profit alone.

 On November 15, 2023, Arbitrator Blake issued her award.
-She ruled that John was entitled to reimbursement for $90,000 in documented improvements but ordered him to provide Lisa and Mark with quarterly financial reports going forward.
+She ruled that John was entitled to reimbursement for $90,000 in documented improvements but ordered him to provide Lisa and Mark at a local employer reports going forward.
 Furthermore, she denied the request to break up and sell the farm, citing the owners’ expressed interest in maintaining it as a single entity.
 To address the lease dispute, the commercial contract was declared invalid, requiring renegotiation with all siblings’ approval.

 The arbitration’s outcome, while not a “win” for any party outright, allowed the Kowalskis to preserve the farm and move toward a more transparent and cooperative management structure.
 By early 2024, they had implemented a co-management plan with quarterly meetings, demonstrating how arbitration—even amid deep family divides—can lead to lasting, practical resolutions.